slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Fathering is not something perfect men do, but something that perfects the man."
 -- Frank Pittman [1935]*

+> *"Children will listen to you, after they feel listened to."
+-- Jane Nelsen [1937]*

 > *"Life doesn’t come with an instruction book — that’s why we have fathers."
 -- H. Jackson Brown Jr. [1940]*